MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-1014-scenario-include.md

-Get an overview about how items are used in your projects (as seen from items).
+Get an overview of how you use items in your projects.